patriniyo/workout-app/README.md

 # workout-app
-This is full-stack app developed in MERN (MongoDB Express React Node) stack.
+This is a full-stack app developed in the MERN (MongoDB Express React Node) stack.
 It uses Mongoose as ORM.
-It serves as running tool so any can use the code as they please.
+It serves as a learning tool so any can use the code as they please.
-The app is inspired by the tutorial called MERN Auth by Net Ninja available on Youtoube.
+The app is inspired by the tutorial called MERN Auth by Net Ninja available on Youtube.

 # Start the app
 Starting the backend app navigate to backend folder # cd /backend
 # cd /backend
 run the following command
 # npm run start
-Starting the frontend app, navigate inside frontend folder
+Starting the frontend app, navigate inside the frontend folder
 # cd /frontend
 run the following command
 # npm run dev